South Africa Service Learning, Marquette University

 Marquette’s South Africa Service Learning Program is based in cosmopolitan Cape Town, at the southern tip of the African continent.
 While living in Cape Town, you will come to know South Africa’s rich history and experience an emerging nation rebuilding itself following decades of apartheid.
 Cape Town’s diverse socio-economic communities will become your classroom as you learn paradigms of emerging leadership and model of reconciliation, forgiveness and community advocacy.

-If you participate in Marquette’s South Africa Service Learning Program, you will study with South African professors who are experts in their fields at the Leadership Academy of the Desmond Tutu Peace Centre and the University of the Western Cape (UWC).
+If you participate in Marquette’s South Africa Service Learning Program, you will study with South African professors who are experts in their fields at the University of the Western Cape (UWC).
 Student take the following courses while on the program:

 - Theology of Forgiveness, Reconciliation and Justice